 - Coordinated Housing Access (CHA) must be utilized to effectively coordinate all housing services.
 It must be easily accessible and allow participants to complete a single assessment to access all services in the housing continuum. - Demonstrated partnerships, at all levels of programming, between programs and organizations.
-Partnerships can be demonstrated through formal contracts, MOUs, system-wide planning participation, and providing infrastructure programming in a coordinated way (including outreach, housing navigation, CHA, and diversion). - Build connections and coordinate with multiple systems of care (i.e. housing, workforce, education, foster care, DHS, domestic violence, community justice, health, mental health and addictions) to build a community of resources, easily accessible to all. - Strengthen system capacity by supporting CHA, diversion, outreach and navigation. - Participate in coordinated system development and implementation, including identifying, addressing, and following-up on unmet needs, gaps in services, and system barriers.
+Partnerships can be demonstrated through formal contracts, MOUs, system-wide planning participation, and providing infrastructure programming in a coordinated way (including outreach, immediate housing, housing navigation, CHA, and Housing First Aid/diversion). - Build connections and coordinate with multiple systems of care (i.e., housing, workforce, education, foster care, DHS, domestic violence, community justice, health, mental health, and addictions) to build a community of resources, easily accessible to all. - Strengthen system capacity by supporting CHA, Housing First Aid/diversion, outreach, and navigation. - Participate in coordinated system development and implementation, including identifying, addressing, and following-up on unmet needs, gaps in services, and system barriers.